Arsenal's Ramsey slowly recovering his old form

+Arsenal midfielder Aaron Ramsey come through a testing spell, both on and off the field, to produce the sort of form the Wales international is known for.
 The 21-year-old has certainly been through more than his fair share of personal battles - fighting back from an horrific leg injury which ruled him out for almost a year and then, in November 2011, dealing with the death of Wales manager Gary Speed.

 "I am feeling good and confident again, getting back to my old self which got me here in the first place.
 Hopefully now this will kick me on again and I will keep on improving throughout the season," he said.